JosephMusenge/NVIDIA-Stock-Price-App/README.md

-# Simple Stock Price App
+# NVIDIA Stock Price App

 This is a simple stock price app developed with Python and Streamlit.
 The purpose of this app is to provide users with insights into the historical performance of NVIDIA stock and to offer recommendations on whether to buy the stock today or wait for a better opportunity based on the trend.